Stephen Lissenburgh

-Stephen Peter Lissenburgh also known as Steve Lissenburgh (30 April 1964 - 26 December 2004) was a British policy researcher, economist, school teacher and social scientist.
-He was married to Sri Lankan born economist Sonali Deraniyagala.
-He was one of the victims of the 2004 Indian Ocean earthquake and tsunami which claimed the lives of an estimated 227,898 people.
+Stephen Peter Lissenburgh also known as Steve Lissenburgh (30 April 1964 - 26 December 2004) was a British policy researcher, economist, school teacher, and social scientist.
+He was married to Sri Lankan-born economist Sonali Deraniyagala.
+He was one of the victims of the 2004 Indian Ocean earthquake and tsunami which claimed the lives of an estimated 230,000 across multiple countries.

 Biography

 He was brought up in East End of London, an area in London.
 He attended the Little Ilford School for his primary level education in Manor Park, London.
 He studied Economics at Girton College, Cambridge which was one of the constituent colleges of the University of Cambridge.
 He gained reputation of being a clever student during his time studying at the Girton College and he coincidentally met his future wife in Sonali Deraniyagala.